"Love

 your life."
 David Steindl-Rast.

-Our cats loved the haymow too.
-There they could run, jump, and chase
+The farm cats loved the haymow too.
+There they could run, jump, and

-each other to their hearts content.
-That day one of the friskiest felines misjudged
+chase each other to their hearts content.
+That day one of the friskiest felines

-the edge and fell out.
-All five youngsters watched, fascinated, as it twisted, turned,
+misjudged the edge and fell out.
+The youngsters all watched, fascinated, as it

-somersaulted, and finally landed on its feet, unhurt, on the wooden "driveway" a
+somersaulted, twisted, turned, and finally landed on its feet, unhurt, on the wooden

 "Did you see that!?" the kids asked.
 Their next question was